Multiple different public insurance programs in Pennsylvania provide partial or complete coverage for prescription medications.

 The Most Important Rules that help your patients get medically necessary medications:

-- DPW or the HMO must respond to a request for prior authorization within 24 hours;
+- DHS or the HMO must respond to a request for prior authorization within 24 hours;

-- DPW or the HMO must cover the medication if you can demonstrate that it is medically necessary;
+- DHS or the HMO must cover the medication if you can demonstrate that it is medically necessary;

 Click here for a brochure for patients on prescription rights in Pennsylvania Medical Assistance.